gvanrossum/patma/proto_pep_notes.rst

   But the name patterns are more common in typical code, so having special syntax for common case would be weird.

-After all, these alternatives were rejected because of mentioned drawbacks.
+In the end, these alternatives were rejected because of the mentioned drawbacks.

 Use dispatch dict semantics for matches